Jack Saunders (presenter): Streaming

 During the COVID-19 pandemic in 2020, Saunders started Quarantine Karaoke on Twitch.
 The series sees artists join him for interviews and karaoke.
 Since then, he set up a weekly thing called Feedback Friday, a commentary on the best new music, airing Fridays on Twitch.

 Personal life

-Saunders is a fan of Arsenal F.C. and lives in Shenfield, Essex with his dog Winnie.
+Saunders is a fan of Arsenal and lives in the UK with his dog Winnie the Malti Pooch.